Day-by-Day / May 21, 1804

 Late in the afternoon, the swivel gun is fired, three cheers are raised, and the expedition leaves St. Charles bound for the Western Sea.
-Facing a strong wind, the three boats move only 3¼ miles.
-Camp is on the north shore where storms continue through the night.
+Facing a strong wind, the enlisted men and engagés move the boats only 3¼ miles.
+At camp on the north shore, storms continue through the night.

 Leaving St. Charles